aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/requiredextensions/_index.md

 ---
 title: SVGBuilderExtensions.RequiredExtensions
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions RequiredExtensions method.
 Sets the requiredExtensions attribute on the SVG element.
 This attribute specifies which extensions are required for the SVG document fragment to be processed
 type: docs
 weight: 1970
 url: /net/aspose.svg.builder/svgbuilderextensions/requiredextensions/